-We found evidence that more female presence on the board of directors leads to less earnings manipulations practices in European countries, therefore reducing agency conflicts.
+We found evidence that more female presence on the boards of directors leads to less earnings manipulation practices in European countries.
 These findings are in line with the existing literature.
 Additionally, we observe that the existence of laws mandating female quotas for more gender equilibrated boards have a positive effect in constraining the managerial opportunistic behavior.
 All these results reveal the timeliness of laws and recommendations regarding board gender diversity in the countries analyzed.

 The paper proceeds as follows.
 In addition to this introductory section, the next section summarizes the literature review and develops the research hypotheses.
-Section 3 describes the methodological strategy used in the empirical analysis.
-Section 4 discusses the empirical results and finally, in section 5, we underline the major conclusions.
+Section 2 describes the methodological strategy used in the empirical analysis.
+Section 3 discusses the empirical results and finally, in Last Section, we underline the major conclusions.

-2. Literature Review and Hypotheses
+1. Literature review and hypotheses

-a.
+1.1.
 Earnings management and board gender diversity

-Research related to economics and psychology in general find that women are more risk averse and more cautious than men in their financial decisions (Byrnes, Miller, & Schafer, 1999; Cohn, Lewellen, Lease, & Schlarbaum, 1975; Estes & Hosseini, 1988; Riley Jr. & Chow K., 1992).
-Barua, Davidson, Rama, and Thiruvadi (2010) and Sexton and Bowman-Upton (1990) examined corporate financial and investment decisions made by female executives compared with male executives and found evidence that men exhibit relative overconfidence in significant corporate decision making compared with women.
+Research related to economics and psychology in general finds that women are more risk averse and more cautious than men in their financial decisions (Byrnes et al., 1999; Cohn et al., 1975; Estes & Hosseini, 1988; Riley Jr. & Chow, 1992).
+Barua, Davidson, Rama, and Thiruvadi (2010) and Sexton and Bowman-Upton (1990) examined corporate financial and investment decisions made by female executives compared with male executives and found evidence that men exhibit relative overconfidence in significant corporate decision making compared to women.
 Similarly, Francis, Hasan, Park, and Wu (2015) studied the positive impact of CFO gender diversity on financial reporting in the context of accounting conservatism.

-Empirical evidence also shows that women have more ethical conducts than men at corporate level in their perception of ethical business dilemmas (Bernardi, 1994; Bernardi & Arnold, 1997; Betz, O'Connell, & Shepard, 1989; Fallan, 1999; Ruegger & King, 1992).
-In general, literature shows that there are not discrepancies in the literature.
-These gender theories support the intuition that more women in companies' board of directors improves the quality of reported earnings and the reduction of earnings management.
+Empirical evidence also shows that women have more ethical conduct than men at the corporate level in their perception of ethical business dilemmas (Bernardi, 1994; Bernardi & Arnold, 1997; Betz, O'Connell, & Shepard, 1989; Fallan, 1999; Ruegger & King, 1992).
+These gender theories support the intuition that more women in companies' boards of directors improves the quality of reported earnings and the reduction of earnings management.

 Previous research on the relationship between board gender diversity and the capacity of managers to manipulate earnings highlights the relevance of women's role in reducing agency conflicts and acting actively as efficient monitors.
-For instance, Barua et al. (2010) examined the association between the gender of chief financial officer and the quality of accruals.
-They concluded that companies with female CFOs have lower performance-matched absolute discretionary accruals and lower absolute accrual estimation errors, confirming in this way the constraints imposed by female monitoring role on managerial opportunistic behavior.
+For instance, Barua et al. (2010) examined the association between the gender of chief financial officers and the quality of accruals.
+They concluded that companies with female CFOs have lower performance-matched absolute discretionary accruals and lower absolute accrual estimation errors, confirming in this way the constraints imposed by monitoring role of females on managerial opportunistic behavior.
 In a more contextualized case, as was in the UK, Arun, Almahrog, and Ali Aribi (2015) showed that firms with a higher number of women as independent directors are more prone to adopt restrained earnings management practices.
-Similarly, from a sample of firms from Fortune 500 index, Krishnan and Parsons (2008) find that earnings quality is positively associated with gender diversity in senior management; and in the same vein, Srinidhi, Gul, and Tsui (2011) find that greater female participation on their boards exhibited higher earnings quality for a sample of US firms.
-Additionally, Gavious, Segev, and Yosef (2012) found evidence of a negative relation between the presence of female directors and earnings management.
+Similarly, from a sample of firms from the Fortune 500 index, Krishnan and Parsons (2008) find that earnings quality is positively associated with gender diversity in senior management; and in the same vein, Srinidhi, Gul, and Tsui (2011) find that greater female participation on their boards exhibited higher earnings quality for a sample of US firms, Additionally, Gavious, Segev, and Yosef (2012) found evidence of a negative relation between the presence of female directors and earnings management.
 They conclude that the gender of directors has value implications for analysts and investors, suggesting that there is a positive relation between the proportion of female directors and the firm value.
-These results are supported by the fact that the unique characteristics of women in business ethics and risk aversion, as discussed earlier, and findings regarding women's motivation and achievement, moral values, social stereotypes and the relation between task performance and self-confidence (Gul, Fung, & Jaggi, 2009; Srinidhi et al., 2011).
+These results are supported by the unique characteristics of women with regard to business ethics and risk aversion, as discussed earlier, and findings regarding women's motivation and achievement, moral values, social stereotypes and the relation between task performance and self-confidence (Gul, Fung, & Jaggi, 2009; Srinidhi et al., 2011).